Sato-Isolated/Antimatter-Dimensions-Save-Editor/README.md

 ### Structured Editor

-The structured editor provides an intuitive interface for editing common game values:
+The structured editor provides an intuitive interface for editing game values:

-- **General**: Modify basic values like antimatter, infinities, eternities, etc.
+- **General**: Modify basic values like antimatter, infinities, eternities, records, and more
-- **Dimensions**: Edit antimatter dimensions and their properties
+- **Dimensions**: Edit antimatter, infinity, and time dimensions with their amounts and multipliers
+- **Replicanti**: Control replication chance, interval, galaxies, and toggle unlock status
-- **Infinity**: Manage infinity points and related features
+- **Infinity**: Manage infinity points, infinity power, and related values
-- **Eternity**: Control eternity points and eternal resources
+- **Eternity**: Control eternity points, time shards, theorems, and studies
+- **Dilation**: Adjust tachyon particles, dilated time, and black hole settings
-- **Reality**: Edit reality machines and reality features
+- **Reality**: Edit reality machines, imaginary machines, and perk points
+- **Glyphs**: Modify glyph level cap, sacrifice values, and cosmetic settings
+- **Achievements**: Unlock all achievements or secret achievements with a single click
-- **Celestials**: Modify celestial-related content
+- **Celestials**: Fine-tune all celestial-related properties for each of the seven celestials

 ### JSON Editor